JennyL5/yformatics/higher/chemistry/chemical-changes/controlling-rate-of-reaction/notes.md

 ## Introduction

 The rate of a chemical reaction is a very important concept as we start to look at more complicated reactants and compounds.
 Understanding the factors that affect the rate of a reaction is the first step towards being able to control it.
 This can be extremely useful for chemists in the real world.
-In a manufacturing process, a company my want to speed up the rate of a reaction in order to increase the output and therefore increase profit.
+In a manufacturing process, a company may want to speed up the rate of a reaction in order to increase the output and therefore increase profit.
 In dangerous situations, a reaction may need to be slowed down to decrease risks such as an explosion.

 ## Factors affecting rate

 There are four main factors that directly change the rate of a reaction:

-- Partical Size <br>
+- Particle Size <br>
   The smaller the particle size of the reactants, the faster the reaction.

 - Concentraton <br>